ljkahn/Blurb/README.md

 You can click the edit profile button and be able to change your profile picture, name, username, location, and add a bio.
 You can also click on profile settings and be able to update your email and password or delete your account.

 ##### Logout
-Once youre done hit the log out button on the top right corner.
+Once you're done hit the log out button on the top right corner.

 ## Contributing